-Our son was born full-term with no complications, weighing 8.5 lbs.
-He was very healthy and developed on track during his early months.
+Our son was born full-term with no complications, was very healthy, and developed on track during his early months.

 But the next evening, it happened again…and then a third night, around the same time every night.
 Something didn’t feel right.
-After some online research, we found Infantile Spasms (IS)–a catastrophic childhood epilepsy: 90% severe developmental disability, 31% fatality rate.
-But what are the chances he would have that…right?
+After some online research, we found Infantile Spasms (IS)–categorized as a “catastrophic” childhood epilepsy.
+But what are the chances he would have that?

-We called a neurologist the next morning and managed to get a same-day appointment due to a cancellation.
-The check-up yielded very little, and the doctor was just sending us on our way, telling us that we should not worry too much, when my son went into his first ever seizure cluster.
+The next morning, we managed to get a same-day neurologist appointment due to a cancellation.
+The check-up yielded very little, and the doctor was just sending us on our way, telling us that we shouldn’t worry too much, when our son went into his first ever seizure cluster.

 We were promptly admitted to a hospital.
 What started as a 30-minute appointment to relieve our greatest fears turned into a week-long hospital stay that confirmed it instead.
 His EEG showed modified hypsarrhythmia.
 Our 5 month old baby was diagnosed with Infantile Spasms and our world changed forever.

-Once that first seizure occurred, he continued to have more, like clockwork, clusters of them at a time, 30-40 per cluster, 12min per cluster, totaling almost 200 seizures a day.
-He was sedated for a brain MRI and the results came back with bilateral brain injury suggesting an in utero stroke.
+Once that first seizure occurred, he continued to have more, like clockwork, clusters of them at a time, 30-40 per cluster, totaling almost 200 seizures a day.
+He was sedated for a brain MRI and the results came back suggesting an in utero stroke.

-Even though he had symptomatic Infantile Spasms (symptomatic due to his MRI), which indicates the likelihood to have more seizures and other seizure disorders in the future, we choose to live in the present, grateful for how far we’ve come.
+Although he is statistically likely to have more seizures in the future, we choose to live in the present, grateful for how far we’ve come.
 We cheer on each inch-stone, celebrate each season’s victories and take it one day at a time.
 Today, our son is still seizure-free and medication-free.
-He loves Legos, dinosaurs, music, adaptive skiing, tandem surfing, horseback therapy, and is one of the happiest kids you’ll ever meet.
+He loves Legos, music, adaptive skiing, tandem surfing, horseback therapy, and is one of the happiest kids you’ll ever meet.